stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 # A Note on Generating Passwords #

 You must specify the SHA512 hashed version of a user password when you set it through Ansible.
-By default, MacOS does not generate the same hashes as Linux, so you should install the Python module *passlib* to provide a hash generator that behaves consistently across operating systems.
+By default, macOS does not generate the same hashes as Linux, so you should install the Python module *passlib* to provide a hash generator that behaves consistently across operating systems.
 To generate a valid hash with *passlib* enter this command in a terminal window: